MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/install/inf-addsoftware-directive.md

 A value of 1 indicates that the associated software is an MSI or EXE binary.
 When this value is set, the **SoftwareBinary** entry is also required.
 In current Windows Insiders builds, a value of 2 indicates that the associated software is a Windows Store link.

+Note that SoftwareType 1 is not supported on Windows 10 S.

 **SoftwareBinary**=*filename*

 Specifies the path to the executable.
 The system generates command lines like the following: